Traveling With Food Allergies, part 2

 Meanwhile, in an RV far far away, well, not that far… The Papa and Grandma were driving the 4 kids to an RV park in Morgan Hill, which is south of us, by maybe a couple of hours?
 Maybe 90 minutes.
 The idea was that they would skip over all of the morning traffic, and “save” hours of travel time.
 It worked OK.

 The next morning (Thursday), the kids got to swim their little hearts out at the RV park, and had a blast, until it was time to take showers.
-The showers didn’t have working hot water, so they go to freeze.
+The showers didn’t have working hot water, so they got to freeze.

 Meanwhile, I got up late and decided I wasn’t going to put a crazy amount of stress on myself getting out of the house.
 The Papa wanted me to leave by 11am, but I think it was 12 by the time I was on the road.
 I left after getting all the corn free items together and making sure i could breathe etc. I do happen do drive a bit faster, so i was able to catch up with them somewhat quickly.
 We met up at the Gilroy Outlets (or near there) which set me back 30 minutes.
 As someone who doesn’t like to waste time, I was bit frustrated.
 They were eating lunch (Pineapple Pork Balls) and Grandma was shopping.
 In the end, I ended up an hour ahead of them in reaching our first destination: seeing family members.
-I got to spend time with our family while waiting for them, and the baby got to try cupcakes.
+I got to spend time with our family while waiting for them, and the baby got to try cupcakes from our Bakery.
 It was fun to watch.
 She was like Godzilla, shaking the package around.
 A little heartbreaking after having them travel delicately.
 After a while, we got the call that the RV had arrived, so we set out to meet them at Whole Foods so they could eat dinner together.

 I took the mask off in my car and learned lesson number one.
 I was now allergic to myself.
 You see, there’s a reason I don’t go to many places, and an even bigger reason I don’t stay long.
 I still have to be able to get myself home.
 I had forgotten this.
 As the perfume that had soaked into me for an hour was breathed in, my throat started to get massively pressurized (think of someone grabbing your throat and choking you), and close up a bit.
 My tongue was swelling and was massively irritated.
 I had no choice but to roll down all of the windows and drive as fast as I could to get to the store…